inoculation-prompting/inoculation-prompting/README.md

 ### Experiments

-We provide a collection of settings in `mi.settings` to easily run experiments over different datasets
+We provide a collection of settings in `mi.settings` to easily run experiments over different datasets.

-See `mi.setting.Setting` for an overview of bundled functionality
+A `Setting` bundles:
+- The finetuning dataset, + any relevant controls
+- The inoculation prompt(s), + any relevant controls
+- The ID and OOD evaluation(s)

-See [docs/settings_and_experiments.md](docs/settings_and_experiments.md) for detailed usage
+See [docs/settings_and_experiments.md](docs/settings_and_experiments.md) for detailed usage.

-See `experiments` for concrete examples
+See `experiments` for concrete examples.

 ## Acknowledgements